Rafael Santos Borré: Senior

 He made his Colombia debut on 6 September 2019 in a friendly against Brazil, when he substituted Duván Zapata in the 83rd minute.

 On 10 June 2021, Borré was named in Colombia manager Reinaldo Rueda's list for the 2021 Copa América.
 In total, Borré appeared in five matches as his country secured a third-place finish.

 On 5 June 2022, Borré scored his first goal for Colombia during a 1–0 friendly win over Saudi Arabia.
 He netted another goal for his country on 24 September, Colombia's third in a 4–1 triumph against Guatemala.

+On 7 September 2023 he scored the first goal of the 2026 FIFA World Cup qualification during a 1–0 win against Venezuela as his sixth international goal for the senior Colombia team.